GhoshSa/ollot/README.md

 ## Usage

-1. After installation, an "Ollot" icon appears in the Activity Bar.
+1. After installation, "Ollot" icon appears in the Activity Bar.
 2. Click the icon to open the Ollot sidebar.
 3. The Chat view will be displayed.
 4. Type your prompt in the input area and press Enter or click the send button.